Rhythmic gymnastics is one of the artistic and dance-focused sports that’s part of the modern Olympic Games.

 - Use shampoo for washing.

-- Starch tape, you save its elasticity.
+- Use starch to save its elasticity.

-- Keep tightly screwed onto the coil.
+- Keep the tape tightly screwed onto the coil.

 Rhythmic gymnastics rope